 Involving Parents and Children

-Parents who have a concern about their child or who would like to discuss their child’s SEN provision should contact the class teacher or the Inclusion Leader in the first instance.
+Parents who have a concern about their child or who would like to discuss their child’s SEND provision should contact the class teacher in the first instance or the Inclusion Leader.
 If there are still concerns then a meeting may be arranged with the Prinicpal.

 Parents receive termly reports informing them of their child’s attainment and progress through parents evening meetings.
 Parents are invited to termly parents’ evenings and to reviews with outside professional where appropriate.
 During parents evenings the Inclusion Leader is available and times can be booked for a meeting.